LamonatoAndrea/KringleCon4/03. Thaw Frost Tower's Entrance/03.01. Grepping for Gold/README.md

 # 3. [Thaw Frost Tower's Entrance](/03.%20Thaw%20Frost%20Tower's%20Entrance/README.md)

 ## 3.1.
 Side Challenge - Grepping for Gold
+The objective is to extract information from an nmap scan using grep.

 ## 3.1.0.
 Hints
 **Grep Cheat Sheet** - *Greasy GopherGuts*: “Check [this](https://ryanstutorials.net/linuxtutorial/cheatsheetgrep.php) out if you need a grep refresher.”